 Arizona Post-Marital Property Division

-Regardless of which of those two stances a party takes, evidence will need to be provided to the court to back ones claim of whether or not something is community or separate property.
-For example a car purchased by one party before marriage changes the title to represent community property to the marriage therefore providing the car title to the court would result in the court seeing the asset as a “gift” to the marriage.
-Among from changing pre-marital property or separate property into community property, parties can change community property into separate property as well.
+Regardless of which of those two stances a party takes, evidence will need to be provided to the court to back one’s claim of whether or not something is community or separate property.
+For example, a car purchased by one party before marriage changes the title to represent community property to the marriage, therefore, providing the car title to the court would result in the court seeing the asset as a “gift” to the marriage.
+Among from changing pre-marital property or separate property into community property, parties can change community property into the separate property as well.

-While dividing property spouses may assign certain property and assets to each spouse by allowing the other spouse to purchase their controlling percentage of that asset or property.
-Along with dividing assets and property in a divorce, spouses will find themselves fairly splitting up their debts that were obtained during the marriage.
-In some cases a spouse can ask for the majority of the community or to assign the majority or a large amount of the debt over to the other spouse if the other spouse is proven to have spent a substantial amount money in wasteful and/or harmful ways, such as drug use.
+While dividing property spouses may assign certain assets and assets to each spouse by allowing the other spouse to purchase their controlling percentage of that asset or property.
+Along with dividing assets and property in a divorce, spouses will find themselves fairly splitting up their debts that were incurred during the marriage.
+In some cases, a spouse can ask for the majority of the community or to assign the majority or a significant amount of the debt over to the other spouse if the other spouse is proven to have spent a substantial amount money in wasteful or harmful ways, such as drug use or gambling.

 If you have a question about divorce in Arizona, please call to speak to one of our experienced Scottsdale and Phoenix Arizona divorce attorneys at (480)305-8300.

 [wpseo_address show_state=”1″ show_country=”0″ show_phone=”1″ show_phone_2=”0″ show_fax=”0″ show_email=”0″ show_url=”1″ show_logo=”0″]

 As Seen on CBS News, ABC News, NBC News, and Fox News